Menu

 $ claude login

 Lanes is free.
-You use your own Claude Code subscription (Pro, Team, or Enterprise).
+Use your own Claude Code subscription (Pro, Team, or Enterprise).

 Install Lanes from the VS Code Marketplace and start running multiple agents today.